eric15342335/comp2113-engg1340-group-project/README.md

 Generation of in-game [events](https://eric15342335.github.io/comp2113-engg1340-group-project/events_8h.html):

 - In our game, we also included **99** events that will each have a possibility to happen in your gameplay.
-  - The probability of each event is determined by the `probability_permille` member variable.
-(Despite the name, the value of this variable does not actually represent such meaning in our [implementation](https://eric15342335.github.io/comp2113-engg1340-group-project/events_8cpp.html#a24cd47ec3d81ef215901b99cbe434829))
+  - The (relative) probability of each event is determined by the `Stock_event.probability_permille` member variable. ([Implementation](https://eric15342335.github.io/comp2113-engg1340-group-project/events_8cpp.html#a24cd47ec3d81ef215901b99cbe434829))

 ## Data structures for storing game status (e.g., arrays, STL containers)